roshinpv1/txt2sql/README.md

 # Text-to-SQL Workflow

-A PocketFlow example demonstrating a text-to-SQL workflow that converts natural language questions into executable SQL queries for SQLite and Oracle databases, including an LLM-powered debugging loop for failed queries.
+A PocketFlow example demonstrating a text-to-SQL workflow that converts natural language questions into executable SQL queries for SQLite, Oracle, and MS SQL Server databases, including an LLM-powered debugging loop for failed queries.

 - Check out the [Substack Post Tutorial](https://zacharyhuang.substack.com/p/text-to-sql-from-scratch-tutorial) for more!

 ## Features

--   **Multi-Database Support**: Works with both SQLite and Oracle databases
+-   **Multi-Database Support**: Works with SQLite, Oracle, and MS SQL Server
 -   **Schema Awareness**: Automatically retrieves the database schema to provide context to the LLM.
 -   **LLM-Powered SQL Generation**: Uses an LLM to translate natural language questions into database-specific SQL queries (using YAML structured output).
 -   **Automated Debugging Loop**: If SQL execution fails, an LLM attempts to correct the query based on the error message.
 This process repeats up to a configurable number of times.